App version: 0.1.0

 Credit Card

 Another option is to use a credit card to pay for your expenses.
-You may be able to get a rewards credit card so that you can earn perks when you spend.
-But keep in mind that credit cards often come with high interest rates.
-This credit card comparison can help you look at different rates and terms.
+You may be able to get a rewards credit card so that you earn perks when you spend.
+But keep in mind that credit cards often come with high interest rates if not paid in full every month.

 Cash